Aguascalientes, officially the Free and Sovereign State of Aguascalientes.

-The constitution did not acknowledge Aguascalientes in the rank of department, but it saw fit to eliminate the states, together with the federal regime, replacing the states with departments, and because of this it continued to belong to Zacatecas.
-What can be said, since in the local constitution of Zacatecas of 1825, Aguascalientes was contemplated as a member of said state.
+The constitution did not acknowledge Aguascalientes in the rank of the department, but it saw fit to eliminate the states, together with the federal regime, replacing the states with departments, and because of this, it continued to belong to Zacatecas.
+What can be said, since, in the local constitution of Zacatecas of 1825, Aguascalientes was contemplated as a member of said state.

 Subsequently, on May 18, 1847, amendments were approved to the Constitution of 1824, but neither granted to Aguascalientes the rank of state.

 That brought about a war between Aguascalientes and Zacatecas, bringing as a consequence that Zacatecas would strengthen the partitions, now municipalities, of Cavillo and Rincon de Romos.

 In July 1848, Aguascalientes accepted the peaceful annexation to Zacatecas; but continued making efforts to separate through Miguel Garcia Rojas.
 It was not until December 10, 1853, that López de Santa Anna, using his extraordinary powers, issued a decree declaring Aguascalientes a department, based on the decrees of December 30, 1836, and June 30, 1838, without ever referring to the one from March 23, 1835.

 Finally, in the project that would be the constitution of 1857, that was presented on June 16, 1856, Aguascalientes was included as a state in Article 43; it was passed unanimously by the 79 deputies present, ensuring the survival of the state of Aguascalientes, on December 10, 1856.
 Entering on the strength of said constitution, on September 16, 1857, Lic.
 Jesús Terán Peredo reclaimed his post as a constitutional governor of the state.